-

 Q4: Are there other nutrients that work with calcium to support dental health?

-A: Yes, vitamin D helps with calcium absorption, and phosphorus supports tooth enamel.
-A balanced diet including these nutrients is essential for optimal dental health.
+Yes, vitamin D helps with calcium absorption, and phosphorus supports tooth enamel.
+A balanced diet that includes these nutrients is essential for optimal dental health.

 Q5: Can calcium deficiency be reversed with diet alone?